jpfiorilla/slowparallaxjs/README.md

 </div>
 ```

-As the user scrolls, the `someClass` <div /> will float lazily up & down the screen by 200px.
+As the user scrolls, the `someClass <div>` will float lazily up & down the screen by 200px.
 This takes place over the course of a random amount of time between 10 and 15 seconds.